 A few rain drops couldn’t dampen the opening ceremony for the 5th Annual STOP DWI High School Baseball Classic, which was played April 29 and 30th at Murnane Field in Utica.

 All participating teams where on the field, as a moment of silence was held for 2013 Oneida HS graduate Kane Buss, who was killed by a drunk driver, as he exited Destiny Mall January 18, 2015

 Photo one: Opening Ceremony for the 5th Annual STOP DWI HS BASEBALL CLASSIC

-Photo three: Color Guard representing five local Police Agencies, get ready to present the Colors….
-KANE BUSS ASPIRED TO BE A PLOCE OFFICER
+Photo two: Color Guard representing five local Police Agencies, get ready to present the Colors….
+KANE BUSS ASPIRED TO BE A POLICE OFFICER